Feedback and complaints

 Please note that you cannot complain about someone under this duty because of the person’s accent, dialect, speech impediment, manner or tone of communication, origin or nationality.

-Job applicants have no right of appeal against the outcome of any stage of the Council's recruitment process or in relation to any other employment matter.
-Therefore, the our complaints procedure can't deal with such matters.
+Job applicants have no right of appeal against the outcome of any stage of the Council’s recruitment process or in relation to any other employment matter.
+Therefore, our complaints procedure can’t deal with such matters.

-Concerns stemming from a recruitment exercise should be sent to: email@example.com.
-An appropriate officer will be asked to respond to the matters raised and their decision will be final.
+Concerns stemming from a recruitment exercise should be sent to: firstname.lastname@example.org.
+An officer will be asked to respond to the matters raised and their decision will be final.

 How your complaint will be handled

 - when you raise an issue we’ll check to see if we can handle it as a complaint.
 We will let you know if there is a different process for dealing with the matter

-- a senior officer from the service you are complaining about will oversee an investigation, which will focus on resolving the issue(s) you have raised
+- a senior officer from the service you are complaining about or an appointee will oversee an investigation, which will focus on resolving the issue(s) you have raised

 - we’ll contact you to inform you of the outcome of the investigation and the action taken to resolve your complaint